Modool/MDTransitioning/README.md

 ## Introduction

-- Animation based with transtion,easy to custom gesture control by developer.
+- Animation based with transtion, easy to custom gesture control by developer.
-- Quick Integrate global gesture,sideslip or local animation
+- Quick Integrate global gesture, sideslip or local animation

 ## How To Get Started